jangroth/aws-certification-notes/solutions-architect-professional.md

   * *General purpose* (default): latency-sensitive use cases (web server, CMS, etc...)
   * *Max I/O* – higher latency, higher throughput, highly parallel (big data, media processing)
 * Throughput Mode
-  * *Bursting Mode*: common for filesystems (intensive work, then almost nothing), linked to FS size
+  * *Bursting Mode* (default): common for filesystems (intensive work, then almost nothing), linked to FS size
   * *Provisioned IO Mode*: high throughput to storage ratio (if burst is not enough) – expensive
 * Storage Tiers (lifecycle management feature – move file after N days)
   * *Standard*: for frequently accessed file
   * *Infrequent access*: higher cost to retrieve the file, lower price point to store the file
+* EFS is always faster than S3.
+Also does not have to deal with eventual consistency for many writes

 ---